 - Always follow proper procedures for climbing hills as described in this Owner's Manual. - Always check the terrain carefully before you start up any hill. - Never climb hills with excessively slippery or loose surfaces. - Shift your weight forward. - Never open the throttle suddenly or make sudden gear changes.
-The ATV could flip over backwards. - Never go over the top of any hill at high speed.
+The ATV could flip over backwards.

+Never go over the top of any hill at high speed.
 An obstacle, a sharp drop, or another vehicle or person could be on the other side of the hill.

-If you are climbing a hill and you find that you have not properly judged your ability to make it to the top, you should turn the ATV around while you still have forward motion (provided you have the room to do so) and go down the hill.

-Never attempt to turn the ATV around on any hill until you have mastered the turning technique as described in the Owner's Manual on level ground.
+If you are climbing a hill and you find that you have not properly judged your ability to make it to the top, you should turn the ATV around while you still have forward motion (provided you have the room to do so) and go down the hill. hill until you have mastered the turning technique as described in the Owner's Manual on level ground.
 Be very careful when turning on any hill.
 Avoid crossing the side of a steep hill if possible.